 What are the dates of Loy Krathong and Yi Peng?

 Historically these two festivals were set during different times of the year, but today they are typically celebrated at the same time.
 It is near the end of rainy season (usually late October - late November).

-In 2018, Loy Krathong is on Friday November 23, 2018, the night of the full moon.
-However, there are several events throughout the entire week leading up to the full moon.
+Loy Krathong will fall on or around November 12th*, 2019, the night of the full moon.
+There are several events throughout the entire week leading up to the full moon.
 Here is a tentative program of events that has been released.